-1. Changing codec settings on the Edge server can lead to increased load on the server as a result of enabled transcoding.
+1. Changing codec settings on the Edge server may increase the load to the server due to transcoding

+Symptoms

-Symptoms: when a large number of streams are broadcast, the load on the CPU of the Edge server increases Solution:configure codec settingson Origin and Edge servers so to reduce excessive transcoding.
+When a large number of streams are broadcast, the load on the CPU of the Edge server increases

+Solution

+Configure codec settings on Origin and Edge servers to reduce excessive transcoding.
-For instance, if the codec setting on the Origin server specifies the following set of codecs:

-codecs=opus,mpeg4-generic,alaw,ulaw,g729,g722,telephone-event,h264,vp8 and the setting on the Edge server is codecs=opus,speex16,mpeg4-generic,g729,g722,h264,vp8 then, when a stream is broadcast through the Edge server, audio transcoding from Speex16 or AAC is activated.
-With a large number of streams, the load to the CPU of the server can greatly increase.
+''' For example, if the codec setting on the Origin server specifies the following set of codecs: codecs=opus, mpeg4-generic, alaw, ulaw, g729, g722, telephone-event, h264, vp8 and the setting on the Edge server is codecs=opus, speex16, mpeg4-generic, g729, g722, h264, vp8 then, when a stream is broadcast through the Edge server, audio transcoding from Speex16 or AAC is activated.
+With a large number of streams, the load to the CPU of the server can greatly increase. '''

-2. Stream playback on Edge server may be terminated when Keep Alive is disabled on Origin server keep\alive.algorithm=NONE stream playback on Edge server stops even with the following setting wcs\agent\session\use\keep\alive\timeout=false ws\read\socket\timeout=false
+2. Stream playback on Edge server may be terminated when Keep Alive is disabled on Origin server ws\read\socket\timeout=false